F visa: "D/S" annotation on Form I-94

-The Form I-94 that is issued to F-1 students upon arrival is generally annotated "D/S" indicating duration of status, which means that the student can stay in the United States as long as he/she is in valid student status.
+The Form I-94 that is issued to F-1 students upon arrival is generally annotated "D/S" indicating duration of status, which means that the student can stay in the United States as long as they are in valid student status.
 In addition, there is a grace period of 60 days after the completion of studies to depart the United States.

 The exception to "D/S" is in cases where the student's documentation is not considered complete or satisfactory by the officer at the port of entry.
 In this case, the expiration date on the Form I-94 is listed as thirty days from the present date, and the student is issued Form I-515A, indicating what information was missing from the student's documentation.
 The student must contact his or her international office for help with obtaining the correct documentation.